 Gently heat the olive oil in a large, non stick frying pan.
 Add the chopped chilli and garlic and fry over a medium flame until the garlic is aromatic and just starting to turn golden.
 Turn the heat right down.

-Add the pasta, asparagus, peas and crab meat to the frying pan and toss well to coat everything in the garlicky oil and to warm the crab and peas through.
+Add the pasta, asparagus, peas, pea shoots and crab meat to the frying pan and toss well to coat everything in the garlicky oil and to warm the crab and peas through.
 Season generously with salt and freshly ground black pepper and a squeeze of lemon juice.